nodeshift-starters/reactive-example/README.md

 This repository includes 2 branches, one for each of the clients so that you can use either of the clients when running the example.

-For KafkaJS there a no additional pre-requisites.
+For KafkaJS there are no additional pre-requisites.

 ### Working with Managed Kafka